One Day in Las Vegas: Detailed Itinerary with Top Sights (+Map & Tips)

 The Venetian

-Next, we recommend that you return to the main area of the Strip.
-By the evening, it will be incomparably livelier than in the morning and it’s the best place to experience what visiting Las Vegas is really about!
+In the evening, we recommend that you return to the main area of the Strip.
+It will be incomparably livelier than in the morning, and it’s the best place to experience what visiting Las Vegas is really about!

 With more time and depending on your interests, you could also opt for a few experiences like a gondola ride and/or Madame Tussauds Wax Museum.